KMJ-007/notes-react-native/React-Native-Notes/index.md

 >If you find any error or have any suggestion, feel free to create a PR on [github](https://github.com/KMJ-007/notes-react-native).
 >
 >If you find this notes useful, please share it with your friends.

+I am still updating my notes so bear with me, for updates follow me on [twitter](https://x.com/KaranJanthe).